 (b) Physical security: Our premises are protected against unauthorised access by way of access card for entry, cameras, alarms and security services.

 (c) Data retention: If personal information is no longer required for the purpose for which we are permitted to use, disclose or legally retain it, then we will permanently remove from a record any information by which an individual may be identified in order to prevent future re-identification from the data available.
-We retain information as long as needed to comply with the law or our own corporate policies and procedures.
+We retain information as long as needed to fulfil the purposes for which the personal data was collected, comply with the law or our own corporate policies and procedures.

 We will at no time sell, rent or trade your personal information to or with any other unrelated entity.